Glide Apps: A Complete Guide to Glide App Development

 For users to interact with your app, certain actions need to be performed.
 For example, when users click on a button in your app, it needs to perform an action that directs them to another page.
 Glide’s Actions Editor allows you to add and edit actions for all of your app’s components easily.

-Learn more: Glide Apps features
+Glide Apps Alternatives

 When you think of every one of your spreadsheets as a powerful app waiting to happen, a whole new world unfolds.
 Web development is now getting quicker, simpler, and less coding-intensive to say the least.
 Every few years, we have moved a little bit closer to being able to create entirely drag-and-drop apps.